graalvm/taming-build-time-initialization/README.md

 ## How to run the examples in this repo

-Make sure to install maven, GraalVM and native-image and to put native-image on the PATH.
+Make sure to install `maven`, GraalVM and native-image and to put native-image on the PATH.
 Each example can then be compiled using `mvn clean package`.
 Some examples can also be tweaked and recompiled to show different scenarios.

 ## Why Build-Time Initialization?

 ### Better Peak Performance

 By the semantics of the Java, access to classes, methods, or fields can cause class initialization.
 In just-in-time compilers (JIT) this doesn't introduce performance overheads: every class in the compiled code is initialized because the interpreter has already executed it.